abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 ### Depth First Search/Traversal DFS

+It's an algorithm for traversing or searching tree or graph data structures.
+It starts at the tree root, and explores as far as possible along each branch before backtracking.

 - the search follows one branch of the tree down as many levels as possible until the target notice is found or the end is reached, then it continues at the next ancestor with an unexplored children
   - the idea is to go as deep as possible from the left side and then start going to the right until the traversal of the tree is done
   - it's like "solving a maze"